jkosior/Socket-chatApp/README.md

 # Socket-chatApp

-Simple chat app using Socket.IO and Expresss
+Simple chat app using Socket.IO, Express and Redis for database